Abe Rich: Emigration to America

 Impressed with the apparent success of the enterprise, he interested his brother Morris in a similar venture.
 In 1965, they founded Florida Cues on 29th Street in Miami.
-The 4000 square foot facility, including an 800 square foot showroom, was principally dedicated to Richwood Turning.
+The 4,000-square-foot (372 m2) facility, including an 800-square-foot (74 m2) showroom, was principally dedicated to Richwood Turning.
 Misunderstandings developed between the brother-partners, and in 1973 Abe started a new business, Star Cues.

 Abe, having worked at Rich Cue for three years, produced many pool cues at Star which bear a familial resemblance to his cousin's output.
 He favored Merry Widow forearms, and Brazilian Rosewood was often used, although he was also fond of more exotic materials.
-He stored hundreds of blanks of Goncalo Alves, Kingwood, Canadian Maple, Zebrawood and Macassar Ebony, which dried year after year under the tarpaper roof.
+He stored hundreds of blanks of Goncalo Alves, Kingwood, Canadian Maple, Zebrawood, and Macassar Ebony, which dried year after year under the tarpaper roof.
 Merry Widows formed the basis of his production, although Abe did a number of Titleist conversions.
 He was particularly fond of Delrin trim rings and Ivorine-3 ferrules, assembling his cues with his own, top secret epoxy blend.

-Like his New York relatives, Abe did not lack for star customers at Star Cues; Minnesota Fats, Willie Mosconi, and Jackie Gleason (who played Minnesota Fats in the 1961 film The Hustler) all bought cues from him.
+Like his New York relatives, Abe did not lack for star customers at Star Cues; Rudolf "Minnesota Fats" Wanderone, Willie Mosconi, and Jackie Gleason (who played the original fictional Minnesota Fats in the 1961 film The Hustler) all bought cues from him.